[This is a long post. If you don’t have the stamina, skip to the conclusion.]

 The final note on gravity is that there are two main reason’s why a Flat Earth model has to assume that gravity doesn’t exist.
 The first is as a above — it offers a reason why objects still fall towards Earth, even “on the bottom” of a globe.
-The second is that on a Flat Earth, the gravitational pull would be asymmetric — at the edge of the Flat Earth disc, gravity would pull you to Earth obliquely, not straight down, because near the edge, most of the mass of the Earth would like to one side of you.
+The second is that on a Flat Earth, the gravitational pull would be asymmetric — at the edge of the Flat Earth disc, gravity would pull you to Earth obliquely, not straight down, because near the edge, most of the mass of the Earth would be to one side of you.
 The only recourse a Flat Earth model has here is to introduce the idea that the Flat Earth disc is infinitely wide, which then begs the question, where is the Sun going in my sunset picture above?

 A small digression.
 There are a number of websites and smartphone apps that will inform you of the tracks of artificial satellites across the night sky, some of which you can even see with the naked eye.
 Without gravity pulling them into orbit around a Globe Earth, the path of these satellites is very difficult to explain.